-I also like to season many cabbage dishes with a few shakes of Cavender's, which is a Greek seasoning that contains a mixture of about 13 separate seasonings and all kinds of goodness, but I didn't write it into the recipe since many of y'all may not keep that as a pantry staple.
+Kinda like seafood and Old Bay, I also like to season most of my cabbage dishes with a few shakes of Cavender's, which is a Greek seasoning that contains a mixture of about 13 separate seasonings and all kinds of goodness, but I didn't write it into the recipe since many of y'all may not keep that as a pantry staple.
 Good ole salt and pepper will do just fine.

 For the base you can use either chicken broth or beef broth, or water with a base or bouillon.
 I tend to base which to use on the meats I'm using.